 I am Karin Sieger, a psychotherapist based in Richmond (London, UK).
+I offer online support across the UK.
 On this page you will find everything you need to know about the types of difficulties I can assist you with, how online sessions via Zoom work, my qualifications and fees and how to book a free initial consultation.

-I am a fully accredited and registered psychotherapist and offer one off, short or medium term online counselling anywhere in the UK and abroad via Zoom.
+I am a fully accredited and registered psychotherapist and offer one off, short or medium term online counselling anywhere in the UK via Zoom.

 I specialise in support for